Map of Winnersh Relief Road (click on 'Zoom' to view)

 Sign up for our Major New Roads Newsletter.

-Winnersh Relief Road Phase 1 will connect the B3270 Lower Earley Way to the B3030 King Street Lane.
+Winnersh Relief Road Phase 1 connects the B3270 Lower Earley Way to the B3030 King Street Lane.
 Phase 2 will connect the B3030 King Street Lane to the A329 Reading Road.
 The scheme includes an extension to the existing Longdon Road and a new roundabout junction location on the A329 Reading Road, north of the M4 overbridge.

 Current project status